You may wish to see an introductory page to this section first.

 In 380 Emperor Theodosius declared the Christian faith (in its Nicene creed) the sole religion of the Roman Empire.
 At that time probably Christians were the majority in most provinces of Empire, but not so in parts of Gaul, in Germany and in Britain.
 In particular members of the upper classes continued to follow traditional beliefs and values and thus very few Early Christian objects were found in these countries.
 This explains the interest with which archaeologists investigated a room at Lullingstone because its more recent frescoes suggested it had been a Christian place of prayer.

 Because of their historical importance two frescoes were removed and placed in the British Museum.
 One characteristic which makes them so important is that they are not associated with a funerary context.
-In that shown above six men in rich costumes are portrayed in the act of praying inside a fake architecture, similar to what can be observed in a Christian sarcophagus at Arles.
+In that shown above six men in rich costumes are portrayed in the act of praying inside a fake architecture, similar to what can be observed in Christian sarcophagi, e.g. at Arles.
 The exhibit at the British Museum is the result of thousands of plaster fragments being pieced together to produce the figures of praying men.
-The large crosses of their costumes are rather unusual in the Christian iconography of the time, which was based on the traditional attire of the Roman senators who wore a broad stripe of purple on one side of their tunic (see some mosaics at Ravenna).
+The large crosses of their costumes are rather unusual in the Christian iconography of the time, which was based on the traditional attire of the Roman priests who wore a white toga with a broad purple stripe on its border, worn over a tunic with two broad, vertical purple stripes (see some mosaics at Ravenna).

 British Museum: exhibits from Lullingstone: (left) fresco depicting a Chi-Rho, one of the earliest forms of Christ's monogram, combined with Alpha and Omega in a circle, which was found in the Prayer Room; (right) bust of a Roman personage, perhaps of Emperor Pertinax when he was governor in Britain in 185

 The destruction by fire was very evident from the quantity of